NFTLegends/eth_block_lottery/README.md

 The script picks pseudo-random Ethereum winner account from the list using native blockchain randomness source - the blockhash on the given block height.

 It uses the “Mersenne Twister” deterministic 623-dimensionally equidistributed uniform pseudorandom number generator, one of the most extensively tested randomizers in existence.

 ## Provenance

 * Block: **[12362727](https://etherscan.io/block/countdown/12362727)** on Ethereum Mainnet #1
 * Estimated Target Date: **Mon May 03 2021 17:58:29 GMT**
-* Candidate accounts: **accountlist.json** (duplicates are removed, items sorted alphabetically)
+* Candidate accounts: **accountlist.json**

+Accounts collected through the form were checked to comply ethereum account format (42-digit hex string starting with '0x').
+Duplicates were removed and items sorted alphabetically.
+See [refine_eth_accounts.py](refine_eth_accounts.py) script.

 ## Howto